What determines whether an establishment needs a catering license?

 Can a vendor who has a State of Minnesota food permit only, sell foods at a Minneapolis event?

-No - vendor must obtain a Minneapolis Short Term or Seasonal Permit.
-Vendors with licenses from other municipalities (Bloomington, Brooklyn Park) must also obtain a Minneapolis license to sell here.
+Yes - vendors with a Minnesota Department of Agriculture (MDA) Retail Mobile Food Handler license does NOT need to obtain a Minneapolis Seasonal Food License for 2016.
+Vendors with licenses from other municipalities (Bloomington, Brooklyn Park) must also obtain a Minneapolis license to sell in Minneapolis.